 To know something more about my photographic roots, read below.

-Hence, what about my research agenda?
+Hence, what about my photographic agenda?
 Since I am a black and white photographer, my eternal guide is light.
 As Vittorio Storaro taught me, we can always write something with light.
+Light stimulates us to look for shadows, contrasts, and collisions to conventional perceptions, research the best composition and frame to impress in our memories an image of time in a single click.
 And that’s a hell of a true story.
-Light stimulates us to look for shadows, contrasts, and collision to normal perceptions, to research the best composition and frame to impress in our memories an image of time, in a single click.

-Umberto Nizza is an attorney and Ph.D. fellow in Law & Economics.
-He graduated in law in Italy and in international law and political science in France.
-He is a former international consultant for ILO and UNESCO and works in the city of Romeo and Juliet as a research fellow in economics.
-A selection of working papers can be found on the page linked above.
-Strictly speaking about photography, Umberto has in his c.v. some collaborations and appearance in locals Italians newspaper and a seminar in NY’s I.C.P.
-He prints his pictures with fine art technique mostly and uses primary a Canon EOS 1VHS, a Zenza Bronica Sq-A and a digital EOS 1Ds mkIII/ EOS 5D MK III.
+Umberto Nizza is currently post doctoral fellow in political economy.
+Before devoting his life to academic research, he was an attorney and international consultant for ILO and UNESCO.
+He holds a PhD in comparative analysis of institutions, economics and law from Collegio Carlo Alberto.
+Before becoming a lawyer, he graduated in law in Italy and, simultaneously, in international law and political science in France.
+He loves the city of Romeo and Juliet, where he works as a post-doc in economics, but his heart is still in Paris.
+A selection of academic contributions and working papers can be found here.
+Strictly speaking about photography, Umberto has in his c.v. some collaborations and appearances in locals Italian newspapers.
+He participated in a seminar in the International Center of Photography and presented his works in France, Italy and Germany.
+He prints his pictures with fine art techniques.
+He primarily uses a Canon EOS 1VHS, a Zenza Bronica Sq-A and a digital EOS 1Ds MkIII/ EOS 5DR.
 His precious loves are ILFORD Delta films for black and white, PORTRA, VELVIA, EKTAR and PROVIA for color.
 He still uses his Zenit-ES sometimes.

 – – –